Digz0/TwitchPeakAnalyzer/README.md

    ```
    python twitch_analyzer.py -f chat_data.json
    ```
+   This will generate a `slopes_data.json` file.

+3. Copy the generated `slopes_data.json` file to the browser extension directory.

-3. Load the browser extension:
+4. Load the browser extension:
    - Open Chrome and go to `chrome://extensions/`
    - Enable "Developer mode"
    - Click "Load unpacked" and select the extension directory

-4. Navigate to the Twitch VOD page.
+5. Navigate to the Twitch VOD page.
 The extension will automatically load chat peaks.

+6. While watching the VOD:
-5. Press 'N' to jump to the next peak while watching the VOD.
+   - Press 'N' to jump to the next peak.
+   - An on-screen notification will appear when you're in a peak window.

 ### Additional Options